garrekstemo/pistachio/ReadMe.md

 ## How to install Pistachio

-Make sure you python 3, numpy, scipy, and other dependencies installed.
+Make sure you have python 3, numpy, scipy, and other dependencies installed.
 The easiest way to do this is to install a package manager, like Anaconda.

 Then go to the command line.
 Navigate to the directory where you want to put Pistachio, like `~/projects/`, using the `cd` command.
 Then enter